Vanadzor: Geography and climate

 Vanadzor, the capital of Lori Province, is located 128 km north of Yerevan and 64 km east of Gyumri.

 At an average height of 1,350 m above sea level, Vanadzor is located in the valley of Pambak River, on the point where the rivers of Tandzut and Vanadzor join the Pambak river.
 The city is surrounded by the over 2,500 m mountains of Bazum and Pambak.
 The southern and eastern regions are densely forested while to the north and west are only covered with bushes and plants.

-The climate of Vanadzor is characterized by cool summers and relatively mild winters.
-The average temperature in winter is −8 C, while in summer it reaches up to 15 C. Vanadzor's climate is classified as humid continental (Köppen climate classification Dfb).
+The climate of Vanadzor is characterized by warm summers and cold winters.
+The average temperature in winter is −8 C, while in summer it reaches up to 15 C. Vanadzor's climate is classified as warm summer humid continental (Köppen: Dfb).
 The amount of precipitation is around 570 mm.

-The Vanadzor Botanical Garden located to the southwest of the city is one of the 5 botanical parks within the Republic of Armenia.
+The Vanadzor Botanical Garden located in the southwestern edge of the city is one of the 5 botanical parks in Armenia.